dcbasso/RMonitorLeaderboardWebapp/README.md

 5. Simple Page to show RMonitor Information on the web.

 RELEASES
 ------------------------
 0.1:
-- Create a pom.xml file(Maven) with all future depencecies of the project.
+- Create a pom.xml file(Maven) with all future dependencies of the project.
 - Create persistence manager classes and persistence.xml.
 - Create first Rest to check Service Status.